PLEASE READ THE RULES AND GUIDELINES

 Rules & Terms

-1 Films made anywhere in the world are eligible to be submitted for consideration in one of the following categories:
+1 Films made anywhere in the world are eligible to be submitted for consideration

 2 If the Film’s final running time is more than 2 minutes and less than 30 minutes including credits if any, the Film may only be submitted as a Short film.
 Even if the Film has been submitted as a Feature film, it will be included for consideration only in the Short category.